| Food Safety Modernization Act

 The two sets of rules that apply to human food are the Produce Safety Rule and the Preventive Controls Rule.
 The Produce Safety Rule seeks to reduce the food safety risks in raw produce (a summary from FDA on the supplemental rule’s altered provisions to the Produce Safety Rule is here).
 The Preventive Controls rule seeks to reduce risks in food processing (a summary from the FDA on the supplemental rule’s altered provisions to the Preventive Controls Rule is here).

 NEFU has collaborated with the National Sustainable Agriculture Coalition (NSAC) on their comments, and have developed materials to help farmers, consumers, and organizations that work with farm and food entrepreneurs understand the significance of these proposed rules, and to outline how they will be impacted.
 The last comment period was extremely effective, thanks to thousands of people like you who submitted your thoughts to the FDA.
-This round of commenting will be open until December 15, 2014.
-For detailed information on how to submit comments, click here.
-If you are ready to write your comments, download comment templates for farmers here, and for consumers, here.
-There are two places to send the FDA your comments; one for the Produce Rule and the other for the Preventative Control Rule.
+The most recent round of commenting closed December 15, 2014.

 For more information on the new proposals and how they will affect you, visit: http://sustainableagriculture.net/fsma/